IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

 Step 1: Directory Structure
 ===========================

-.. dropdown:: To configure the collection ...
+.. dropdown:: The following section discusses configuring the collection ...
+    :color: primary
+    :icon: info

-    To configure the collection, it is best to begin by creating the directory structure that will combine the various elements; playbooks, inventory, variables (group_vars & host_vars) as well as environment variables.
+    The following section discusses configuring the collection, it is best to begin by creating the directory structure that will combine the various elements; playbooks, inventory, variables (group_vars & host_vars) as well as environment variables.

     In this example, we are using the alternative directory layout that places inventory with ``group_vars`` and ``host_vars`` which is particularly useful